 The Organization has an endowment fund consisting of contributions with donor stipulations that the original principal of the gifts is to be held and invested by the Organization indefinitely.
-As required by accounting principles generally accepted in the United States, the net assets associated with these contributions are classified as net assets with donor restrictions.
+As required by GAAP, the net assets associated with these contributions are classified as net assets with donor restrictions.
 The income from the endowment is classified as unrestricted as long as the purpose restriction is satisfied during the same fiscal year in which the income is received.